-In 2021, our brand stepped up our commitments to ensure all individuals connected to our business working are treated fairly, treated ethically, and fair labour is practiced throughout our supply chain.
-Our brand and all suppliers work in line with the Fair Labour Association, where high benchmarks are set for us to work in line with, we also implement the FLA Code of Conduct.
+In 2021, our brand stepped up our commitments to ensure all individuals connected to our business working are treated fairly, treated ethically, and fair labor is practiced throughout our supply chain.
+Our brand and all suppliers work towards the standards of the Fair Labour Association.

 Working towards accreditation with the Fair Labour Association is not a ‘one-off audit’ scenario.
 We have deliberately made a long-term commitment to engage in an open dialogue with the FLA and other companies for lasting change.